vimaciel/my-reads/README.md

     ├── components # Now all components' app lives here ├── styles # The css files used on the app lives here ├── test # test files must be here
-    ├── ... # The same structure than reactnd-project-myreads-starter
+    ├── ... # The same structure of reactnd-project-myreads-starter
 ```

 ### How to use